ericvicenti/leak/README.md

 Leak has 3 main actions: Start, Commit, and Release.

-Release and commit can be combined because a commit always happens on a succesful release.
+Release and commit can be combined because a commit always happens on a release.
 Start must be used independently.

 Leak will run 'Commit' (`-C`) by default if nothing is provided.